Divorce

 Civil Protection Order & Permanent Restraining Order

 Protection and restraining orders are used to prevent domestic violence, child abuse, assault, stalking, and harassment and are often necessary; however, when a marriage or relationship ends, false allegations of domestic violence or abuse are sometimes made to gain an advantage in a divorce or child custody case.
-At Aviso Law, we pride ourselves on providing aggressive prosecution and defense of restraining orders, and our divorce lawyers in Colorado Springs have the experience, skill, and client-focused approach needed to make decisions that benefit you and your family.
+At Aviso Law, we pride ourselves on providing aggressive prosecution and defense of restraining orders, and our divorce attorneys in Colorado Springs have the experience, skill, and client-focused approach needed to make decisions that benefit you and your family.

 How Does The Permanent Restraining Order Process Work in CO?